Ashok0/EnderalVREssentials/README.md

 * When using The Sharper Eye for supersampling, pressing the HOME key with Enderal VR active on your Windows desktop will open the built-in Reshade UI.
 Here you can adjust the parameters for CAS, Contrast, Brightness, and Color Saturation.
 Default settings should be optimal for VR.
 * In addition to improving visuals with The Sharper Eye, you can continue to supersample Enderal VR through SteamVR, Oculus Tray Tool, or Virtual Desktop.
     * If playing wired with an HTC/Valve/HP headset, increase your SteamVR resolution above 100% to the maximum resolution your GPU can handle.
-    * If playing wired on an Oculus headset, increase your supersampling as high as your GPU can handle via Oculus Tray Tool.
+    * If playing wired with an Oculus headset, increase your supersampling as high as your GPU can handle via Oculus Tray Tool.
     * If playing wirelessly with Air Link, lock your SteamVR resolution at 100% and increase your supersampling as high as your GPU can handle via Oculus Tray Tool.
     * If playing wirelessly with Virtual Desktop, lock your SteamVR resolution at 100% and set your Virtual Desktop video settings to Low/Medium/High based on your GPU.
 For optimal Virtual Desktop performance, set your Streaming settings to 60fps @ 80Mbps bitrate with Sliced Encoding enabled.
 You can also experiment with toggling Video Buffering ON and OFF.